 Another way that can help you improve your voice is by doing several half yawns a day.
 When you do this, you will notice that the soft palate is lifted in a way that can be controlled.
 Practicing this on a daily routine will enable you to familiarize yourself with the feeling of lifting your soft palate.

 One of the most common problems most nasal singers have is the thrusting forward of the jaw.
 This condition encourages backward pulling of the tongue, making the singer drive his voice towards the nasal port.
 When voice is drawn back without enough opening at the back of the throat, it will sound nasal and unpleasant.

 After every consonant sound, the jaw should always wrap back.
 Any forward thrusting of the jaws creates a bright sound inside a singer’s internal hearing, promoting nasal sounds.
 If you want to stop this annoying habit, just watch some music videos of professional singers and notice how they move their jaws.

 3) Correct Your Breathing

-If you sound nasal, one of the most critical aspects that you should look forward to is to study your breathing while singing.
-Majority of the singers that sound nasal are always holding their breath.
-I am going to show you with an example of how this happens.
+If you nasal sounds, one of the most critical aspects that you should look forward to is to study your breathing while singing.
+The majority of the singers that sound nasal are always holding their breath.
+I am going to show you an example of how this happens.
 If you can learn how to train your breath, you will be able to control your voice in a better way.